tolitius/tag/README.md

 > `name-version.jar` is not exactly very telling.

-`tag` could be run right _before_ building an artifact to include additional useful intel about it.
+`tag` is run right _before_ building an artifact to include additional useful intel about it.

-by the time artifact is built it would have an `about.edn` file, usually somewhere at "`META-INF/`", that can be looked at by the app at runtime.
+by the time artifact is built it would have an `about.edn` file that can be looked at by the app at runtime.

 ## how